tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 ## [Introduction -- implied rather than stated]

-There are two kinds of art: mimetic or representational and cathartic or expressionist.
+There are two kinds of art: mimetic and cathartic.
-The difference between them is how the artist uses the plastic means.
+The difference between them is the way and the extent to which the artist uses the *plastic means.*

+Mimetic art is representational, and the artist seeks to mimic reality.
+Cathartic art is expressionist, and the artist seeks to express how they feel about reality.

 This is part 2 of a series of articles about the work of the Dutch painter Piet Mondrian, 1872-1944.
 For part 1 see [The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life](https://medium.com/@tomwhartung/the-prophetic-vision-of-piet-mondrian-part-1-equilibrium-in-art-and-life-c2b7ba006fd5).